In-Context Algorithm Emulation in Fixed-Weight Transformers: Introduction

-\paragraph{Notations.} We use upper-case letters (e.g., $M$) to represent matrices.
-The vector $e_j^{(n)}$ is a one-hot vector with a $1$ in the $j$-th position and $0$ elsewhere in $\R^n$.
-Let $X \in \R^{d\times n}$ denote the input sequence, where $d$ is the token dimension and $n$ is the sequence length.
-We denote the number of heads in attention module as $H$.
-We write $\|\cdot\|_\infty$ (or $\|\cdot\|_2$) for the vector $\infty$-norm (resp., $2$-norm).
+\textbf{Notations.} We denote the index set $\{1,\ldots,I\}$ by $[I]$.
+We use lowercase letters for vectors and uppercase letters for matrices.
+The vector $e_j^{(n)} \in \R^n$ denotes the one-hot vector with $1$ in the $j$-th position and $0$ elsewhere.
+We write $X \in \R^{d \times n}$ for the input sequence, where $d$ is the token dimension and $n$ is the sequence length.
+We denote the number of attention heads by $H$.
+We use $\|\cdot\|_\infty$ and $\|\cdot\|_2$ for the vector $\infty$-norm and $2$-norm, respectively.